ckosten/Spider4SPARQL/README.md

 ## SETUP
-You can either install the script with pip (pip install -r requirements.txt) or with pipenv (pipenv install).
+You can either install the script with pip `pip install -r requirements.txt` or with pipenv `pipenv install` .
 After installing you can run the tasks either from the command line or in PyCharm.
 To run then in PyCharm, simply import the run configurations from the .run folder.
+In addition, you will need to download the spacy en_core_web_sm model with `python -m spacy download en_core_web_sm`

+This setup will run the evaluation for the enriched Knowledge Graphs.
+To run the evaluation for the baseline knowledge graphs you will need to replace the filename with `KG_baseline_ont.json` in both the `playground_evaluation_sparql.py` and `spider_utils_sparql.py`